April 2024

 GREG KIMURA has been called as rector of St. James’ Church in South Pasadena.

 CECELIA (CC) SCHROEDER has been called as the new rector of St. Timothy’s Church in San Diego.
-She will conclude her ministry at St. Alban’s, Yucaipa, on March 10.
+She concluded her ministry at St. Alban’s, Yucaipa, on March 10.

 MEL SORIANO is serving at St. John’s Cathedral.